encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

     def save(self, *args, **kwargs):
         """
-        Use the `pygments` library to create an highlighted HTML representation of the code snippet.
+        Use the `pygments` library to create a highlighted HTML representation of the code snippet.
         """
         lexer = get_lexer_by_name(self.language)